aki2o/log4e/README.md

         (hoge--info "done hoge about '%s'" hoge)))

 The logging functions are named by the 4th argument of `log4e:deflogger`.
-The arguments of them are passed to `format` and its returned is used the message part of log.
+The arguments of them are passed to `format` and its returned is used for the message part of log.
 The returned of them is always nil.

 ### Enable/Disable logging

 By default, logging is disabled.
-For doing logging, eval the following sexp.
+For doing logging, use `hoge--log-enable-logging`.

-    (hoge--log-enable-logging)

-If you want to do logging anytime, write above sexp in the elisp.
+If you want to do logging anytime, write `hoge--log-enable-logging` in the elisp.

-For stopping logging, eval the following sexp.
+For stopping logging, use `hoge--log-disable-logging`.

-    (hoge--log-disable-logging)

 ### Set range of logging